Instructor Articulation Resources

 C-ID is a supranumbering system developed to ease transfer and articulation in California's higher education institutions.
 C-ID identifies specific course descriptors that provide intrasegmental articulation among California Community Colleges.
 In order for our courses to be approved for a C-ID number, our courses must meet 100% of the content and objectives outlined in the descriptor.

-To learn more about C-ID, please visit the C-ID ABOUT US page.
-To access FAQs for faculty and articulation officers, please click here.
+To learn more about C-ID, please visit the C-ID About Us or the FAQ page.

 C-ID Homepage - to review C-ID Descriptors and Draft Transfer Model Curriculum